bunnyguide/bunnyguide.github.io/index.md

   </tr>
 </table>

-### Litter
+## Litter

 <table>
   <tr>
     <td>One of the great features of having bunnies as pets is that they are so easy to litter train.
 They will naturally just start using a litter box if it is left in their space (though young ones may take a little while, they will learn this eventually).
-However, there are two issues you need to consider when figuring out what your bunny's litter situation will be.</td>
+While you can use any size appropriate cat litter box for your rabbit, one of the major issues that people often run into having rabbits as pets is how messy they can be, flinging their hay and poops everywhere as they jump out of their litter box.
+To cut down on this considerably, consider getting a litter box with a lip on it.
+This will make your life much easier, keep your place looking much cleaner, and cut down on all of the sweeping up you'll have to do.</td>
     <td><a href="https://www.amazon.com/Standlee-Premium-Western-Forage-Timothy/dp/B00A7QG8IU/ref=as_li_ss_il?ie=UTF8&qid=1535680236&sr=8-4&keywords=timothy+hay&linkCode=li2&tag=tblanchard-20&linkId=a0d3fe9fbd9ca0c6d8394ad19e79f98c&language=en_US" target="_blank"><img border="0" src="//ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B00A7QG8IU&Format=_SL160_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=tblanchard-20&language=en_US" ></a><img src="https://ir-na.amazon-adsystem.com/e/ir?t=tblanchard-20&language=en_US&l=li2&o=1&a=B00A7QG8IU" width="1" height="1" border="0" alt="" style="border:none !important; margin:0px !important;" /><a href="https://amzn.to/2wqzvuE" class="button">Find on Amazon</a> </td>
   </tr>
 </table>

-### Water bottle
+## Water bottle

 You can get a water bottle or a water dish for your bunny.
 With all the fluff and hay floating around in their living space, I think a water bottle is the cleaner and safer option.

-### Pet carrier
+## Pet carrier

 Of course, you need some way of bringing your new friend home, and some way of transporting them when you need to bring them to the vet.
 A simple small dog or cat carrier will do the job.
-Put in some soft towels, and some hay for them to snack on and you're ready to go.
+It's actually better if it's a fairly small carrier without much space for your rabbit to move around.
+This is just to keep them from moving around too much and hurting themselves while in transport.
+Don't worry!
+Your rabbit will only be in there temporarily so it's fine if they  can't move around much (as long as they can at least turn around in it).
+The other feature you should look for is a carrier that the rabbit won't be able to see too much out of.
+Being able to see that there high up might frighten them.
+I normally cover the carrier in a blanket when transporting my rabbits.Put in some soft towels, and some hay for them to snack on and you're ready to go.

-### Housing
+## Housing

 Housing a bunny is a little bit different than housing a dog or a cat.
 They need space to run around, but you may not want to give them free reign of your home since they can chew on wires and wood paneling/furniture.